deletedcu/angular-demo/lectures/day-2/routing.md

 ## Create About, Links, and Resume Components

-We'll create components for the different "sections" of the site we want to "navigate" to.
+We'll create components for the different "sections" of the site to which we want to "navigate."

 ```
 ng generate component about